 When the air and water are polluted, those are not just environmental issues – they are public health issues for the people who will breathe that air and drink that water.
 When development expands into isolated areas, the effects go beyond just the loss of forests and habitat destruction – it’s a cultural issue for indigenous people who may lose their traditional way of life.
 When oil spills occur, the effects aren’t limited to the loss of animal life and damage to ecosystems – they are a blow to local communities and people whose livelihoods are threatened.

-Ultimately, sustainability enables us to understand the interactions among our economic activity, our environmental impacts, and our social impacts.
+Fortunately, although the science and realization of the impacts of our actions can be disheartening, something positive has come out of this: a growing awareness about sustainability that enables us to understand the interactions among our economic activity, our environmental impacts, and our social impacts.